bitwalk123/stock-explorer/README.md

 ### Note

-At this moment, this application cannot be run on the RStudio on Windows OS due to UTF-8 encoding issue.
+At this moment, this application does not run properly on Windows OS due to UTF-8 encoding issue.